Devante-cyber/Perform-blind-SQL-injection-LAB/README.md

 # Perform-blind-SQL-injection-LAB
 n an error-based SQL injection attack, the attacker uses the error output to determine how to inject SQL to attack the application.

-Click the + at the top to make a new tab in Chrome.
+-Click the + at the top to make a new tab in Chrome.
 Click the Blind SQL bookmark.

 <img width="678" height="153" alt="image" src="https://github.com/user-attachments/assets/83becbc6-da79-4584-9472-6235427d5ae8" />

-In the Enter User ID box, enter 1.
+-In the Enter User ID box, enter 1.
 Click Submit.

 <img width="519" height="117" alt="image" src="https://github.com/user-attachments/assets/fcd41d36-e762-4590-a3e8-73c9eb492d43" />

-The output is the user id and username
+-The output is the user id and username

 <img width="517" height="102" alt="image" src="https://github.com/user-attachments/assets/564c47ba-025d-4611-91e8-d388b8458ae4" />